 In the event that for two successive years, the County's level of unreserved fund balance falls below 4% of normal expenses made from its General Fund, the Countywide Special Revenue Funds, the Police District Fund, and the Reserve Funds during the prior fiscal year, the County shall endeavor to replenish its unreserved fund balance beginning with the next Operating Budget.
 The County would seek to appropriate 25% of the difference between its current level of unreserved fund balance and the minimum amount recommended by the policy, to attain the minimum level of unreserved fund balance over a four-year period.
-To the extent that an appropriate a lesser amount and develop a revised strategy and timeframe for replenishing its unreserved fund balance to reach, at a minimum, the 4% threshold.
+To the extent that an appropriation in this amount is not possible in any particular fiscal year, the County shall endeavor to appropriate a lesser amount and develop a revised strategy and timeframe for replenishing its unreserved fund balance to reach, at a minimum, the 4% threshold.